-Table of contents: (Hide)
+Table of contents: (

 Day 1 – Fisherman’s Wharf and Alcatraz

 We can debate which neighborhood is the heart of San Francisco.
 Is it the Mission District with the oldest building in the city?
 Is it Nob Hill with some of the historic mansions?
-Is it the Barbary Coast where miners and sailers caroused at the time of the gold rush that made the city?
+Is it the Barbary Coast where miners and sailors caroused at the time of the gold rush that made the city?
 Is it the iconic Golden Gate Bridge?

 Alcatraz Island Tour

-One of the best San Francisco sites is the tour of Alcatraz Island which was a former fort and more famously an infamous prison.
-Let’s mention Alcatraz because if you want to tour Alcatraz you need to build your day around this roughly 3-hour tour.
-You will absolutely need to get tickets in advance, and in some seasons this means weeks or months in advance.
-You should also either get a guided tour or the excellent audio tour which has the story of the prison told by former prisoners and guards.
+One of the best San Francisco sites is the tour of Alcatraz Island, which was a former fort and, more famously, an infamous prison.
+Let’s mention Alcatraz because if you want to tour Alcatraz, you need to build your day around this roughly 3-hour tour.
+You will absolutely need to get tickets in advance, and in some seasons, this means weeks or months in advance.
+You should also either get a guided tour or the excellent audio tour, which has the story of the prison told by former prisoners and guards.
 Alcatraz tours leave from Pier 33.

 (see more in Alcatraz Island – The Definitive Guide to Touring Alcatraz).